Healey Nab MTB and Walks

 Further Information and Other Local Ideas

 Nearby is the Brinscall Walk which follows a nice trail along The Goit Canal to White Coppice and Anglezarke Reservoir.
-Abbey Village Reservoir can also be accessed near the northern end of this route.
+The Withnell Nature Reserve and Abbey Village Reservoir can also be accessed near this route.

 For more walking ideas in the area see the Lancashire Walks and West Pennine Moors Walks pages.